-If you have a DIRECTV HD dish you will need to use a more expensive satellite meter, whether or not that dish has SWM technology built-in.
+If you have a DIRECTV HD or 4K dish you will need to use a more expensive satellite meter, whether or not that dish has SWM technology built-in.
 DIRECTV uses a different set of frequencies (known as the Ka band) to send its HD signals from space.
-DIRECTV is the only provider that uses the Ka band and that gives them the capacity for thousands of HD channels.
+DIRECTV is the only provider that uses the Ka band.
+That gives them the capacity for thousands of HD channels.
 That’s a good thing, right?

-Unfortunately those inexpensive signal finders won’t read the Ka band, so they can’t really be used to aim an HD dish.
-The news gets even worse with a SWM-enabled dish… at least with a non-SWM dish you could get a signal off the primary “101” satellite for DIRECTV but with a SWM dish you would get nothing from a signal finder, not even a blip.
+Unfortunately those inexpensive signal finders won’t read the Ka band.
+This means they can’t really be used to aim an HD dish.
+The news gets even worse with a SWM-enabled dish.
+At least with a non-SWM dish you could get a signal off the primary “101” satellite for DIRECTV.
+With a SWM-enabled dish you would get nothing from a signal finder, not even a blip.

 The choice is really yours.
-Unless you’re using a DIRECTV SWM dish you could use the satellite finder to get a basic aim and then use your receiver’s built-in signal meters for the rest.
-Or, you could invest in a meter that is going to make aiming easy and quick no matter what dish you use.
+If you’re using a DIRECTV SWM dish you could use the satellite finder to get a basic aim.
+Then you could use your receiver’s built-in signal meters for the rest.
+You could invest in a meter that will make aiming easy no matter what dish you use.

 HD Dish aiming for DISH isn’t necessarily any easier.
 The AIM is exclusive to DIRECTV, and the SatLookLite will work with Western Arc not Eastern Arc.
 We recommend the Birdog Ultra for aiming Eastern Arc dishes.
 It’s expensive, but it’s the only meter that will work reliably.